 Rocío Aldeco-Pérez is a Research Associate Professor at Universidad Nacional Autónoma de México (UNAM), Faculty of Engineering at the Department of Computer Engineering.
-She also collaborates at the The Institute for Research in Applied Mathematics and Systems at the Computer Science and Engineering Posgraduate Program.
+She also collaborates at the Computer Science and Engineering Posgraduate Program.

 She holds a PhD in Computer Science from the University of Southampton in the area of provenance as secure evidence for automatic audits.
 Rocío also holds a Bachelor of Science and a Master of Science from the Benemerita Universidad Autonoma de Puebla, Mexico.
 During her studies she specialised in Computer Security.

-She is co-founder of the Technovation Challenge Queretaro Chapter, a non-profit organization that empowers girls using technology to promote equality in STEM areas; the vice-chair of the Executive Committee of ACM-W North America, and an organizer and active member of the AMEXCOMP Women's chapter to promote equality in Computer Science in Mexico
+Currently she is Head of Department of Computer Engineering and an active member of the AMEXCOMP Women's chapter to promote equality in Computer Science in Mexico

 Her research interest are: